-- Eat well
+- Eat well;

-- Move more
+- Move more;

-- · Lose weight.
+- Lose weight.

-Whilst there is no cure for diabetes, the strongest evidence for reducing your risk of or reversing your Type 2 diabetes and putting it into remission, points towards weight loss in people who are overweight or obese.
-Weight loss can be achieved through lifestyle and diet changes and through weight loss surgery, called bariatric surgery.
+Whilst there is no cure for diabetes, the strongest evidence for reducing your risk of or reversing your Type 2 diabetes and your blood sugar stays within a safe range as much as possible.
+If you have type 2 diabetes, some people can work towards pushing the condition into remission with the measures below.

+Weight loss can be achieved through lifestyle and diet changes, but for some, weight loss surgery, called bariatric surgery may be necessary.
 Losing around 15kg significantly increases your chances of Type 2 diabetes remission.

 Remission means that the diabetes has not gone for good, but that blood sugar levels are now within a normal range as a result of the weight loss.
 However, your GP should continue to monitor you.

 There is no such thing as a special diet exclusively for people with diabetes, as there is no one-size-fits-all diet.
+The diet should however be nutritious, understanding how different carbohydrates impact on blood sugar, and include foods with a lower glycaemic index which can help to maintain healthy blood sugar levels

 Losing extra weight can lead to:

-- · Fewer medications
+- Fewer medications;

-- Better blood sugar levels
+- Better blood sugar levels;

-- A lower risk of diabetic complications
+- A lower risk of diabetic complications;

-- · Improved blood pressure
+- Improved blood pressure;

-- · Improvement of other health parameters,

-- e.g. musculoskeletal, cardiovascular and psychological health issues, etc.
+- Improvement of other health parameters, e.g. musculoskeletal, cardiovascular and psychological health issues.